kwalczak80/mx-monster/README.md

 When the user is interested in a specific product and clicks on the product image, they will be redirected to a page where they can find additional information about the product.
 This page is divided into sections:

+#### The image section

-The product main photo - once clicked, the product photo will open in a new tab.
+The product main photo - presents the product image.
+Once the image is clicked, the product photo will be opened in a new tab.

+### The product infromation section

-Additional information about the product is presented using Font Awsome icons and text, and it contains:
+Additional information about the product is presented by using Font Awsome icons and text.
+This section contains:

 - The name of the product
 - The product price